-The present project investigated three objectives.
-Firstly, it sought to test the replicability of the effort moralization effect in the work context (Study 1) and to explore its generalizability to the care context (Study 2).
+The present project was driven by investigated three objectives.
+Firstly, it sought to test the replicability of the effort moralization effect in the work context (Study 1) and to explore its generalizability to the care context.
+(Study 2).
 Secondly, it examined how the effort moralization effect interacts with gender across both contexts.
 Thirdly, it investigated whether cooperation partner satisfaction differs by gender and effort level.
-Study 1 was situated in a work context (office tasks), Study 2 in a private care situation (caring for elderly parents).
+To reach these objectives, two experimental studies were conducted.
+The first study Study 1 was situated in a work context (office tasks), the second Study 2 in a private care situation (caring for elderly parents).
 While we replicated the effect in the work context, we observed mixed findings and smaller effects in the care context.
 Contrary to prior findings, lower effort was associated with higher cooperation partner satisfaction.